zalando/grafter/README.md

  graph
  7. The application can be started bottom-up by starting the components extending the `Start` markup trait
+ 8. The application can also be stopped top-down by stopping all the components extending the `Stop` markup trait
  8. Mocking the application for testing can also be done by rewriting the tree